dcipicchio/CMPINF-0010-Week-6-project/README.md

 4. When on GitHub, simply search dcipiccho / Cmpinf-0010-Week-6-project
 There will be an option to clone or download our code.
 If you wish to edit it, clone it.
 To run it exclusively, download it.
 5. Congratulations, now you can run our code.

-What exactly does the code do?
+-What exactly does the code do?
 Our code prompts the user for two basic things, their name and favorite color.
 When the code is run, you will see a statement printed on the screen.
 This statement was designed by us, using the print command. print("hello" + "nameinput" + "welcome to the color selection program.")